-Services and resources designed to help people receiving AMVUTTRA and their care partners navigate the treatment journey.
+Services and resources designed to help you and your care partners navigate your treatment journey.

-Alnylam Assist® offers support with insurance coverage, financial assistance, disease and treatment education, and starting AMVUTTRA.
+Alnylam Assist[®] offers support with insurance coverage, financial assistance, disease and treatment education, and starting AMVUTTRA[®] (vutrisiran).

 - Alnylam Patient Education Liaisons (PELs) provide ATTR-CM and AMVUTTRA education to patients, their families and caregivers - Request to connect with a PEL - Alnylam PELs do not offer medical advice.
-Please talk to your doctor for specific concerns - One-on-one support in understanding insurance coverage and starting treatment through Alnylam Case Managers - Alnylam offers multiple financial assistance programs that can help with your medication cost: - Alnylam Assist® Copay Program+ covers certain out-of-pocket costs for eligible patients with commercial insurance - Alnylam Assist® Patient Assistance Program (PAP) provides AMVUTTRA at no cost to eligible patients, primarily the uninsured, who meet specified eligibility criteria - Additional programs may help if your loved one has a delay or change in insurance coverage
+Please talk to your doctor for specific concerns - One-on-one support in understanding insurance coverage and starting treatment through Alnylam Case Managers - Alnylam offers multiple financial assistance programs that can help with your medication cost: - Alnylam Assist[®] Copay Program+ covers certain out-of-pocket costs for eligible patients with commercial insurance - Alnylam Assist[®] Patient Assistance Program (PAP) provides AMVUTTRA at no cost to eligible patients, primarily the uninsured, who meet specified eligibility criteria - Additional programs may help if you have a delay or change in insurance coverage